netxms/netxms-doc/admin/hardware-monitoring.rst

   * lm-sensors - Can collect data from all sensors that are supported by `lm-sensors <http://www.lm-sensors.org/wiki/Devices>`_ drivers on Linux.
   * DS18x20 - This subagent collects temperature data from ds18x20 sensors.
 Linux only.
   * RPI - This subagent is created for Raspberry Pi.
-It can collect data from dht22 sensor and get status of any GPO pin.
+It can collect data from DHT22 sensor and get status of any GPIO pin.

 lm-sensors
 ==========